-Versions of our model have been already applied to several domains.
-Conlon and Patel (2022) use it to understand beliefs about future career and college major choices, Jiang et al. (2023) to study beliefs about future stock returns, Exley et al. (2022) to describe beliefs about gender and prosociality, Graeber et al (2022) to compare memories of stories and statistics, Cenzon (2023) to study how wholly idiosyncratic experiences affect macroeconomic expectations, and Colonnelli et al. (2023) to explore how different messages shape public support for bailout of large firms.
-Across these different contexts, explanatory power comes from spontaneous or cued retrieval of NDS experiences, which creates systematic disagreement and instability in beliefs.
+While our applications focus on beliefs about novel events, our approach is relevant more broadly.
+Versions of our model have been applied to understand beliefs about career and college major choices (Conlon and Patel 2022), gender and pro-sociality (Exley et al. 2022), and stock returns (Jiang et al. 2023), but also the effect of wholly irrelevant idiosyncratic experiences on a person's macroeconomic expectations (Cenzon 2023).
+Graeber et al (2022) use the same framework to compare learning from stories vs. statistics, and Colonnelli et al. (2023) to explore how messages shape public support for bailout of large firms.
+Across these different contexts, explanatory power comes from spontaneous or cued retrieval of experiences, often NDS ones, which creates systematic disagreement and instability in beliefs.3